-Paul Williams, a native of North Carolina, has written for Classical Voice of North Carolina since early in 2007.
+Paul Williams, a native of North Carolina, wrote for Classical Voice of North Carolina from early 2007 until his death in 2016.
+Read more about his life in our blog post.
 For several years he was a reviewer for the News & Observer in Raleigh.
-He believes that the reviewer should seek out the positive aspects of a performance, particularly when the performers are amateurs.
+He believed that the reviewer should seek out the positive aspects of a performance, particularly when the performers are amateurs.
 Except for the most egregious cases then, more oblique references may be made to areas in need of improvement.

-He is a graduate of Furman and Auburn universities.
+He was a graduate of Furman and Auburn universities.
 He retired from the electronic computing industry, and later from a secondary career teaching mathematics and computer courses at Shaw University.
-He has also taught in adjunct status at Auburn University, Georgia State University and the Georgia Institute of Technology.
+He also taught in adjunct status at Auburn University, Georgia State University and the Georgia Institute of Technology.

-His interest in music springs from early studies in high school and college, but still more so from a lifetime of listening and appreciating.
-That time spread has included multiple years as a choral performer.
-In fact, vocal music tends to move him like no other form.
+His interest in music sprung from early studies in high school and college, but still more so from a lifetime of listening and appreciating.
+That time spread included multiple years as a choral performer.
+In fact, vocal music tended to move him like no other form.
 (To fill out his all-time favorite vocal spectrum, he would choose soprano Zinka Milanov, contralto Christa Ludwig, and tenor Richard Crooks.
-Innate modesty forbids that he identify his favorite baritone.)
+Innate modesty forbade that his identifying his favorite baritone.)